shiwentao00/Pocket2Drug/README.md

 </p>

 If you find Pocket2Drug helpful, please cite our paper in your work :)
-Shi, Wentao, et al. "Pocket2Drug: An encoder-decoder deep neural network for the target-based drug design."
-Frontiers in Pharmacology: 587.
+**Pocket2Drug: An encoder-decoder deep neural network for the target-based drug design**\
+_Wentao Shi, Manali Singha, Gopal Srivastava, Limeng Pu, J. Ramanujam, and Michal Brylinsky_\
+_Frontiers in Pharmacology: 587_

 ## Usage
 ### Dependency installation